 False Claims Act Penalties

-Below you'll find a general overview of FCA penalties and how they work to deter fraud claims.
+The penalties for knowingly submitting a fraudulent claim are severe.
+Below you'll find a general overview of FCA penalties and how the False Claims Act works to deter fraud.

-In addition to these civil penalties, the government is entitled to recover treble damages, or triple the amount of any money it may have lost due to a false claim.
+In addition to these civil penalties, the government can recover "treble damages" or triple the amount of any money it lost due to a false claim.

 FCA Penalties in Action

-Just to see how FCA penalties can add up and deter fraudulent activities, let's look at a hypothetical Medicare fraud claim.
+To see how FCA penalties can add up, you can look at a hypothetical Medicare fraud claim.

-Corey, a retired construction worker now receiving Medicare coverage, has had ongoing but relatively minor low back pains due to his many years of swinging hammers on jobsites.
+Corey, a retired construction worker now receiving Medicare coverage, has had ongoing but relatively minor low back pain due to his many years of swinging hammers on job sites.
 Corey goes to his primary care physician who refers him to an orthopedic doctor for back treatment.

-When he arrives at the orthopedic clinic, the doctor performs a full examination of his back, but also of his knees and neck, recommending surgery for his back and pain medication for his knees and neck.
+When he arrives at the orthopedic clinic, the doctor performs a full examination of his back, as well as his knees and neck.
+He recommends surgery for his back and pain medication for his knees and neck.
 Corey never complained of any neck or knee pain.
-After his back surgery, he sees what was billed to Medicare in addition to the back examination -- the original basis for the referral.
+After his back surgery, he sees the Medicare bill.
 The charges were as follows:

 |Orthopedic Examination of Neck||